amunategui/amunategui.github.io/_posts/2014-10-02-dummyVar-Walkthrough.md

 If you are planning on doing predictive analytics or machine learning and want to use regression or any other modeling technique that requires numerical data, you will need to transform your text data into numbers otherwise you run the risk of leaving a lot of information on the table...

 In R, there are plenty of ways of translating text into numerical data.
 You can do it manually, use a base function, such as **matrix**, or a packaged function like dummyVarfrom the caret package.
 One of the big advantages of going with the caret package is that it's full of features, including hundreds of algorithms and pre-processing functions.
-Once your data fits into caret's modular design, it can be run throughdifferent models with minimal tweaking.
+Once your data fits into caret's modular design, it can be run through different models with minimal tweaking.

 Let's look at a few examples of dummy variables.
 If you have a survey question with 5 categorical values such as very unhappy, unhappy, neutral, happy and very happy.